pinkcao/vue-drag-resize-rotate/README.md

 [Demo](https://pinkcao.github.io/vue-drag-resize-rotate/index.html)

 # Version
-1.1.x means the component is for vue2.0<br>
+1.1.x means the component is for vue2.0, in master branch<br>
-1.2.0+ means the component is for vue3.0
+1.2.0+ means the component is for vue3.0, in vue3.0 branch

 ## Install and basic usage